csc-training/high-level-gpu-programming/exercises/kokkos/02-forloop/README.md

   b[i] = 1;
 }
 ```
-At the end, the program should evaluate a second loop (without Kokkos) to print out each `c[i]` to see the results are correct.
+At the end, the program should evaluate a verification loop (without Kokkos) to print out each `c[i]` to see the results are correct.

 In addition to `Kokkos::initialize()` and `Kokkos::finalize`, you will need `Kokkos::parallel_for` and `Kokkos::fence` in this exercise.
 Furthermore, two different memory management strategies are investigated here: